VLAN Configuration in Cisco Switches

 Return to the Privileged EXEC Mode | Sw-2(Config-if)#end |

-The command switch port mode access is optional, although this command is strongly recommended for security.
-This command changes the switch interface permanently to access mode.
-To execute the command for more than one interface we can use the interface range command.
+Access to the command switch port mode is optional, although it is strongly recommended for security.
+This command permanently changes the switch interface to access mode.
+We can use the interface range command to execute the command for multiple interfaces.

-In the Figure below, VLAN 10 is assigned to port Fa0/1 on switch1 as a result, the PC4 became a member of VLAN 10 and VLAN-20 are assigned port fa 0/2 and fa0/3, so PC5 and PC6 is the part of VLAN 20.
+In the figure below, VLAN 10 is assigned to port Fa0/1 on switch1.
+As a result, PC4 became a member of VLAN 10.
+VLAN-20 is assigned ports fa 0/2 and fa0/3, so PC5 and PC6 are part of VLAN 20.
 We can use the Syntax Checker “show vlan brief” command to display the contents of the vlan.dat file.

-If VLAN does not exist the switchport access vlan command forces the creation of a VLAN on the switch.
+If VLAN does not exist, the switchport access vlan command forces the creation of a VLAN on the switch.
 For example, VLAN 100 does not exist in the output of the show vlan brief command.
-If the switchport access vlan 30 commands entered on an interface without any prior configuration, then the will display the following:
+If the switchport accesses vlan 30 commands entered on an interface without any prior configuration, then it will display the following:

 % Access VLAN does not exist.
 Creating VLAN 100